fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 ```
 Installing MongoDB
-As mentioned in Lab 3, pytest Fixtures, on page 51, running
+As mentioned in Lab 3, pytest Fixtures, running
 the MongoDB tests requires installing MongoDB and pymongo.
 I’ve been testing with the Community Server edition found at
 https://www.mongodb.com/download-center. pymongo is installed with pip: